-Although the Dragon Tree is a monoct, it develops a branching growth pattern with age.
+Although the Dragon Tree is a monocot, it develops a branching growth pattern with age.
 All growth occurs on a single stem when young, then, at around 10-15 years this stem stops growing and produces a flower spike with panicles of greenish-white, fragrant flowers.
 The flowers are followed by orange/red berries in Autumn.
-Soon after flowering, a crown of terminal buds appear and the plant starts to branch.
-Each branch again grows for 10-15 years then flowers and re-branches giving mature plants an umbrella like habit.
+Soon after flowering, a crown of terminal buds appears and the plant starts to branch.
+Each branch again grows for 10-15 years then flowers and re-branches giving mature plants an umbrella-like habit.
 The age of a Dragon Tree is estimated by the number of branching points it has grown.

 Ultimately, the Dragon Tree can grow as high as 10-12 metres tall, with a spread of around 2.5-4m.
 This can take from 20-50 years as this tree is quite slow growing.
-It takes approximately 10-15 years to reach height of 1.2metres but it can grow faster dependant on conditions.
+It takes approximately 10-15 years to reach a height of 1.2 metres but it can grow faster depending on conditions.

 Dragon Tree: Conservation

 Dracaena draco is listed on the International Union for Conservation of Nature (IUCN) Red List as ‘Species Vulnerable or Habitat Critically Threatened’.